 .
 It's scary to think about the fact that I'm heading into the last year of my twenties.
 I am still in the process of finding out who I am and for some reason I thought I'd know by now.
 Ever since I can remember I've had this uneasy feeling trembling inside of me.
 I've felt misunderstood, lonely and unsure of myself in so many aspects of my life.
 The fact that I have an extremely hard time talking about my emotions doesn't really make the situation any better.
 But I'm trying

 One of the reasons I was drawn to photography in the first place was the fact that it was a way for me to express the feelings I couldn't talk about.
 Writing was aslo a savior of mine.
 I grew a lot visually over the years.
 Because of this some kind of confidence started to emerge.
-I looked for validation in one of the most important people in my life; my father.
-Unfortunately, he is
+I looked for validation in one of the most important people in my life; my father

 - probably doesn't understand it

 - doesn't see any possibility of me making a career out of it

 - looks at it as a way too expensive hobby